OilSlick/coffee_tree_monitor/README.md

 ### Basic Unit Operation

-Collect and compare the following data from each tree:
+Collect the following data from each tree:

-1. Amount of light measured at the top of the tree canopy
+1. Amount of light, measured at the top of the tree's canopy
 2. Air temperature at the sensor (presumably attached low on main stem)
 3. Soil moisture content